 If you have a question, ask.
 In the Socratic Method, the professor is usually the one asking the questions, but if you misunderstand one of the principles the professor is building upon, then everything that follows won't make sense.
 Before you get too confused, ask a clarifying question.
 Don't worry about what others think -- there are no stupid questions.

 If you ask any law student, they will probably have at least one horror story to tell about being called on.
-Consider a rite of passage -- just don't make a habit out of it.
+Consider it a rite of passage -- just don't make a habit out of it.

 - It's the Climb: Goal Setting for Law School (FindLaw's Greedy Associates)